If you’re wondering how to promote an app for free, Google AdMob is the answer.

 - 300 x 250: Inline rectangle (HD)

 For HD display devices you can upload double-sized images (a 640×100 image for a 320×50 ad slot).

 You Might Find It Useful : Elements Of Mobile-friendly Ecommerce

 Creating AdMob Campaign

 A campaign is a group of ads that share a budget, targeting and other settings.

-There are 2 types of campaigns that you can create in AdMob:
+The AdMob campaign cost depends on the type of campaign.
+There are 2 types of AdMob campaigns that you can create:

 - Regular campaigns – These are the paid campaigns that you use to promote your apps in other developer’s apps.

 - House ad campaigns – These are free campaigns where you use your own inventory or partners to promote your apps.